 Wildfires and prescribed burns that occurred during the inventory year are included in the year 2016 version 1 (2016v1) inventory as event and point sources.
 Only minor adjustments were made to ptfire for 2016v2.
 These minor adjustments consisted of correcting emissions for the Soberanes fire in California that occurred in summer of 2016 and a few improvements to the spatial allocation of large wildfires (no emissions changed in the cases).
-The wildfires and prescribed fires were broken up into two different sectors, ptfire-wild and ptfire-rx respectively, for 2016v2.
+For 2016v2, the wildfires and prescribed fires were broken up into two different sectors, ptfire-wild and ptfire-rx, respectively.
+For 2016v3, the ptfire emissions were unchanged from those used in 2016v2.
 The point agricultural fires inventory (ptagfire) is described in a separate section.
 For purposes of emission inventory preparation, wildland fire (WLF) is defined as any non-structure fire that occurs in the wildland.
 The wildland is defined as an area in which human activity and development are essentially non-existent, except for roads, railroads, power lines, and similar transportation facilities.
 Wildland fire activity is categorized by the conditions under which the fire occurs.
 These conditions influence important aspects of fire behavior, including smoke emissions.